PML is a rare progressive disease of the nervous system. PML is caused by a viral infection of the cells that produce myelin.

 Copyright © Nucleus Medical Media, Inc.

-PML is caused by a specific papovavirus, known as JC virus.
-Most people get this infection in childhood and it produces no illness.
+PML is caused by a specific papovavirus, known as John Cunningham (JC) virus.
+Many people get this infection in childhood.
+It produces no illness and generally does not infect the nervous system.
 It reactivates later in life in people who have suppressed immune systems.

-The virus damages myelin, the material that wraps around nerves.
-This impairs nerve function.
+The virus damages oligodendrocytes, the cells in the central nervous system (CNS) which produce myelin, the material that wraps around nerves.
+Less myelin around the nerves impairs nerve function.

-PML is most common in people with supressed immune systems.
-Supressed immune systems may be the result of:
+PML is most common in people with suppressed immune systems.
+Suppressed immune systems may be the result of: HIV/AIDS

 Certain medications, such as